Stateful Entities: Object-oriented Cloud Applications as Distributed Dataflows: From Imperative Code to Dataflows

-\para{Intermediate representation} \sysname{}'s intermediate representation is a stateful dataflow graph enriched with a number of aspects.
-For each dataflow operator we store the corresponding classes (method names, input/return types, etc.), the state and its types.
-For each function that is split, we maintain a state machine.
-The state machine is accompanied by an execution graph which tracks the execution stage of a given stateful entity invocation.
+Our intermediate representation is a stateful dataflow graph enriched with a number of aspects.
+After the static analysis, each dataflow operator is enriched with the entity/method names that it can run, their input/return types, as well as their method body.
+After splitting functions, we also need to build what we term a state machine.
+For every split function (Section \ref{sec:splitting}), we maintain an execution graph that tracks the execution stage of a given stateful entity's function invocation.

+Essentially, the process of deriving the state machine consists of unrolling the control flow graph of the program.
+Conceptually, the translation to a state machine is possible by deriving a finite representation of the program.
+To this end, we $i)$ do not allow unbounded recursion and we $ii)$ keep track of the current iteration for loop control structures, by enriching the state machine with the additional state.
+When invoking a function that was split, the state machine is inserted into the function-calling event.
+As the event flows through the system, the execution graph is traversed and the proper functions are called.
+The execution graph stores intermediate results -- the return values of the invoked functions.